Regulations and policies

 Purpose

-This policy will ensure all decisions on any future businesses and events in BGPA designated lands enhance the services, accessibility and sustainability of the Park(s).
-The Board delegates decision making regarding specific proposals for businesses and events to the BGPA CEO and requires these decisions to be made in the context of these Guidelines.
+The Board has delegated decision making regarding specific proposals for businesses and events to the BGPA CEO and the BGPA Executive Director and requires decisions to be made in the context of the Policy Statement and these Guidelines.

 Process